ibm-js/delite-tutorial/beginner.md

 ## Tutorial details
-In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates and learn how you can bind data.
+In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates and learn how to theme them.
 It's a beginner tutorial so we won't be delving too deep into what `delite` provides (yet!!!).

 ## Getting started